-Click here for information on requirements to start flight training and to apply for a desired campus location and semester.
+Click here for information on the requirements to start flight training and to apply for your desired semester.

 - Aviation Flight Science Curriculum

 - Refund Form

 - Download Post 9/11 GI Bill® Flight Fee Coverage (2022)

 - Download Post 9/11 GI Bill® Flight Fee Coverage (2021)